1

 • Excellent written, verbal, and presentation skills.

-• Ability to manage multiple projects and priorities simultaneously.
+• Ability to manage multiple projects and priorities.

-• Familiarity with process mapping tools.
+• Familiarity with project management and process mapping tools.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
-Reasonable accommodation may be made to enable individuals with disabilities to perform the essential functions.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this job, the employee is regularly required to sit while using hands to finger, handle, or feel objects, tools, or controls.
-The employee frequently is required to talk, hear, see, and use a computer.
-Specific vision abilities required by this job include close vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.
-The employee is occasionally required to stand, walk, reach with hands and arms, and stoop, kneel, crouch, or crawl.
+The employee frequently is required to walk, talk, hear, see, and use a computer.
+Specific vision abilities required by this job include close vision, peripheral vision, depth perception, and the ability to adjust focus.
+The employee is occasionally required to stand, reach with hands and arms, and stoop, kneel, crouch, or crawl.

+The employee must regularly lift and/or move up to 20 pounds.
 The noise level in the work environment is usually moderate.
+The employee may occasionally be required to travel commercially.